Skip to main content

 Local in memory promise storage diagram

-This is in contrast to Remote storage (Remote mode), and provides function level recovery.
-In other words, if a called function fails (throws an error, or rejects a promise) in local mode then it is retried within the bounds of the timeout budget.
+Local mode still provides function-level recovery.
+In other words, if a called function fails (throws an error or rejects a promise) in local mode, it is retried within the bounds of the timeout budget.

 Local in memory promise storage with a retry